shivansh02/jw2/README.md

 # JW2 - A Lightweight JWT Library that runs on the edge.

 JW2 is a type-safe library for encoding, decoding, and validating JSON Web Tokens (JWTs).
-Unlike the original jsonwebtoken package, JW2 runs supports edge runtime, allowing it to be used in middleware.
+Unlike the original jsonwebtoken package, JW2 supports edge runtime, allowing it to be used in middleware.
 It achieves this by using Web Crypto API instead of a library like crypto.

 ## Features